Despite the many years that have passed, I still remember the first time I ran outside.

-What I dreaded the most was the crippling fear that others would see me trying to run and notice how out of shape I was.
+What I dreaded most was the crippling fear that others would see me trying to run and notice how out of shape I was.

 My Turning Point

-I’d known my cousin for a very long time, and he was as shy—ore more shy—than I ever was, but that did not stop him from pursuing his running goals.
+I’d known my cousin for a very long time, and he was as shy—or more shy—than I ever was, but that hadn’t stopped him from pursuing his running goals.

-4 Ways To Get Over Feeling Self Conscious While Running
+5 Ways To Get Over Feeling Self Conscious While Running

-What follows are some of the measures and steps I took that have helped overcome the fear of running outdoor.
-Apply these strategies, and you’ll be confident in no time.
+What follows are some of the measures I took that helped me overcome the fear of running outdoors.

 1. Focus on You